joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Our great God who sent his only begotten Son for you has saved you.
 God rejoices, loves, and delights in you.
 God sings and rejoices over you?
 Why?
 Nothing that you and I have ever done.
 We were born sinners.
 But God loves us because you are in Christ and Christ is in you.

-I asked in the beginning of our time here, "What is God preparing us for?
+The question I asked us from Romans 5:1-5, "What is God preparing us for?
 Why do we need to be build up in character, endurance and hope?"
 I am reminded of the Day 4 Advent Reading from Ronnie Martin's God Who is With Us and he expounded on Genesis 50:20:

 >Genesis 50:20 (CSB) You planned evil against me; God planned it for good to bring about the present result—the survival of many people.

-We live in fallen, evil world.
-There is no denying that.
-You can actively pay attention to the news and doom-scroll your social media and listen to worthless conspiracy theories and myths and have your heart and soul be inundated by the mad world we are a part of.
-You can simply not watch the news and not doom-scroll and you would still know the just how corrupt the world is becoming.
-You know without even looking hard enough that Satan is the still the prince of the air--as defeated as he might be.

-With all evil and corruption--the radical depravity of the world around us--Christ did not come to shield us and buffer us and keep us unscathed and uninjured and disconnected from those who are still imprisoned by Satan and sin.

-See how Jesus prays for us:

->John 17:15–17 (CSB) I am not praying that you take them out of the world but that you protect them from the evil one.
-They are not of the world, just as I am not of the world.
-Sanctify them by the truth; your word is truth.

-Why is God building us up in character, endurance and hope?
-Because while we are not of this world just like our Christ was not of this world, we are very much in this world, just like Christ was.
-And just like Christ, we are here to do the good works that the Father has laid out for each of us to do--namely, to minister and to love one another.

-TODO:

-Rest in that absolute truth, brothers and sisters.
-And give thanks to Him.
-Amen.
+I think some of you know that I suffered abuse as a child at the hands of my dad and my stepmother.
+And I still suffer the effects of PTSD till this day.
+And by God's grace, I was saved many years later--about 15 years ago.

+There was this moment in time, before I had met Sarah, even with the Triune God dwelling in me and making his home in me, I had made some foolish decisions.

+I was married to someone I shouldn't have.
+I have always said, "I am not God's brightest star" because my life is filled with regrets that had devastating consequences.

+In this particular dark time of my life, I was facing so much abuse, that I attempted suicide just so I could at least see the face of my God and stop the suffering.

+The world, Satan and his demons planned great evil against me, but God planned it for good.

+I get that.
+I get that down in my bones and in my heart and in my soul.

+But believe me when I said, if God approached me moments before that dark moment in my life and told me what I was about to face, I would have said, "NO!" and did everything in my power to avoid that kind of pain and anguish.

+And I am not going to lie to you, if time machines were an actual thing, every single moment of my life would be overwhelming temptation to go back in time and change the past so I wouldn't have to endure that affliction... that trial... that tribulation.

+And I wish I could tell you today, when that trial ended, I came out victorious!
+Stronger than ever!
+Unbreakable faith!
+Never end joy.
+To tell you the truth, I was the opposite.
+I was defeated.
+I was lost.
+I ran back to my old self--trying to recreate my past dead life of trash and sin.

+But here is love, God rescued me once more.
+God was never one and done with me.
+He is always rescuing me because even on my best days, I fail and sin against him.
+And on my worst days, I surpass the chief of sinners.

+God knew that.
+God knew that and he loved me.
+God knew that, made up his mind about me before he created the universe.
+God knew that and He sent his Son, Jesus Christ, to live and die for me.

+I don't know if you are struggling with regret and sins of your past life.
+I don't know if you are regretting something now that is going on.

+Let me tell you, you are never too far from the saving grace of the Almighty God.
+Christ died for the ungodly.
+It is an historical fact that God has already proven his love for us because while you and I were sinners, Christ died for you and me.

+Boast in that.
+Worship God in that.
+Give thanks to God in that.
+Praise his holy name today.